wasp-lang/wasp/waspc/README.md

 3. Do a change in the codebase (most often in `src/` or `cli/src/` or `data/`) (together with tests if that makes sense: see "Tests").
    Fix any errors shown by HLS/`ghcid`.
    Rinse and repeat.
-4. If you did a bug fix, added new feature or did a breaking change, add short info about it to Changelog.md.
+4. If you did a bug fix, added a new feature or did a breaking change, add short info about it to Changelog.md.
 Also, bump version in waspc.cabal and ChangeLog.md if needed -> check the version of latest release when doing it.
 If you are not sure how to decide which version to go with, check later in this file instructions on it.
 5. Once close to done, run `cabal test` to confirm that the project's tests are passing (both new and old).
 6. If needed, confirm that `examples/todoApp/` is working correctly by running `cabal build` first, to build the wasp executable, and then by running that executable with `cabal run wasp-cli start` from the `examples/todoApp/` dir -> this will run the web app in development mode with the current version of your Wasp code.
    Manually inspect that app behaves ok: In the future we will add automatic integration tests, but for now testing is manual.